Mafiasource/Mafiasource/public_html/install/README.md

 This application runs stable on web servers with the following (min) requirements
 - Web server 128MB+ RAM - 256MB+ storage 1GB+ preferred - Linux OS x32_64 kernel v3.10+
 - Apache 2
-- PHP 5.6 or higher not supported anymore due to used dependencies
 - PHP 8.0 or higher with extensions PDO, ND_PDO_MYSQL, DOM, IMAP, SOCKETS, GD
-- MySQL 13 or higher or MariaDB 10 or higher
+- MySQL 8 or higher or MariaDB 10 or higher

 ## Dependencies
 Only 1 comes bundled within the source its missing resources, customized /web/vendor/ckeditorgame/